coac-gmbh/h2pro3-backend/README.md

 - Create the App (h2pro3-backend)
 - Install Heroku Postgres
-- Set the ENVIRONMENT var to "production"
 - Run the following in the terminal:
 ```
 heroku stack:set container -a h2pro3-backend
 ```
+- Follow the Environment variables config from the Dokku deployment below

 ## Deployment with Dokku